Policy Learning under Unobserved Confounding: A Robust and Efficient Approach: Empirical Application

 \Cref{fig:CATE_hi_lo_bounds} presents the estimated upper and lower bounds of the CATE under the MSM framework, evaluated across different values of the sensitivity parameter $\Lambda \in \{1, 1.5, 2\}$.
 When $\Lambda = 1$, the estimated upper and lower bounds coincide.
 Choosing a larger value of $\Lambda$ can yield more robust policy targeting by ensuring that the identified set contains the true causal effect.
 However, this robustness comes at the cost of producing less informative estimates and more conservative policy intervention.
 Therefore, we recommend that practitioners examine results across a range of $\Lambda$ values to assess the sensitivity of their conclusions to unobserved confounding.

-\Cref{fig:MMW_MMI_quadrant} illustrates the estimated optimal quadrant policies for MMW and MMI.
-When $\Lambda = 1$, both the MMW and MMI policies is exactly the AW policy, but with a treated fraction approaching one.
+\Cref{fig:MMW_MMI_quadrant} illustrates the estimated optimal quadrant policies for MMW and MMI {, using the IV minimax-regret (MMR) policy of \cite{d2021orthogonal} as a benchmark}.
+When $\Lambda = 1$, both the MMW and MMI policies {are} exactly the AW policy, but with a treated fraction approaching one.
 As sensitivity parameter $\Lambda$ increases, the MMI policy becomes increasingly conservative, with the treatment rate dropping rapidly to near zero when $\Lambda \geq 1.5$.
-In contrast, the MMW policy shows a more gradual decline in the treatment ratio, which remains relatively high at 0.75 when $\Lambda = 2$, and drops sharply to around 0.05 for $\Lambda \geq 2.5$.
 The extremely low treatment rates under the MMI policy arise because the estimated lower bounds of the CATE fall below zero for nearly all individuals when $\Lambda \geq 1.5$.
 Consequently, our subsequent analysis focuses on the MMW policy.
-When $\Lambda = 1$, the quadrant policy targets individuals with fewer than 17.5 years of education and pre-program earnings below \$40{,}800.
+When $\Lambda = 1$, the quadrant policy targets individuals with {more than 7.5 years of education} and pre-program earnings below \$40{,}800.
 In contrast, at $\Lambda = 2$, the MMW quadrant policy assigns treatment to those with at least 10.5 years of education and earnings below \$35{,}144.
-As the sensitivity parameter $\Lambda$ increases, the estimated MMW policy becomes more selective, prioritizing individuals with higher educational level and lower earnings.
+As the sensitivity parameter $\Lambda$ increases, the estimated MMW policy becomes more selective, prioritizing individuals with higher educational level and lower earnings. {\footnote{The MMW policy becomes excessively conservative when $\Lambda \geq 2.5$.
+The treatment rate drops to roughly 4.6\%, which limits its usefulness for practical targeting.}} {In sharp contrast, the IV MMR policy assigns treatment to roughly 96\% of the sample.
+Such an excessively high treatment rate fails to provide meaningful targeting guidance, offering little practical relevance for selective policy design.}